The Restless Sex

 The Restless Sex is a 1920 American silent drama film starring Marion Davies, and Ralph Kellard.
 It was directed by Leon D'Usseau and Robert Z. Leonard and written by Frances Marion.
-The film is based upon the 1918 novel of the same name by Robert W. Chambers and was distributed by Paramount Pictures under the Famous Players-Lasky Corporation name.
+The film is based upon the 1918 novel of the same name by Robert W. Chambers and was distributed by Paramount Pictures under the Famous Players–Lasky Corporation name.

 A copy of The Restless Sex is housed at the Library of Congress and Gosfilmofond.

-Synopsis
+Plot

-Stephanie (Steve) is a restless and adventurous young woman.
+Stephanie is a restless and adventurous young woman.
 She is in love with Jim, her foster brother and childhood sweetheart.
 But now, she also finds herself attracted to art student Oswald Grismer.
 Jim leaves for Paris to become an author.
-In this period, Steve and Oswald decide to marry each other.
-When Jim finds out, he returns home to win Steve over.
+In this period, Stephanie and Oswald decide to marry each other.
+When Jim finds out, he returns home to win Stephanie over.